 9. Ginger and Ginger Tea (Zingiber officinale)

 Adrak ki Chai is something that most of us wake up to.
-Its an integral part of offices and smoking breaks if you are living an urban sedentary corporate life.
+It’s an integral part of offices and smoking breaks if you are living an urban sedentary corporate life.

 Digressions apart, Ginger (Hindi name अदरक/adrak) is hot, sweet, dry, spicy, fatty, and heavy in terms of the Ayurvedic attributes of food, which in the typical diet alter the balance of our dosha constitution.
 Thus, if taken in greater amounts, it decreases vata and kapha and raises pitta.